-Both men and women in ancient Egypt love jewelry as depicted in many ancient paintings, in which these men and women adorn themselves with various trinkets.
+The men and women in ancient Egypt love jewelry.
+Egyptian jewelry is depicted in many ancient paintings, in which these men and women adorn themselves with various trinkets.

-The most common material used in creating Egyptian jewelry was gold since it was easy to get from Nubia, unlike silver that had to be imported from other lands, making it rarer.
+The most common material used in creating Egyptian jewels was gold.
+It was easy to get from Nubia, unlike silver that had to be imported from other lands, making it rarer.

 Ancient Egyptian Jewelry